 From Minneapolis: Take the first Monticello Exit (#194) off I-94, which brings you to Country Road 18.
 Take a right onto County Road 18.

 Continue straight ahead, through the stop light (the road turns in County Rd 39E) you will take the second left onto the street Mississippi Drive.
 Follow the residential housing until you see a little sliver of a park located on the right hand side near the end of Mississippi Drive.
 This is where you may view the swans in a park-like setting.
-If you have any questions call the Chamber Office 763-295-2700.
+Swan Park is wheelchair accessible.

 REMINDER: Please do not trespass in anyone's yard.
 You may view the swans by walking down a small asphalt pathway and to the viewing deck overlooking the river bank.
 Mississippi Drive ends in a cul-de-sac, so please utilize this to turn around.
 You may also get back into your vehicle and head east further down the river and view from alongside County Road 39 East.
 Reminder: There are opportunities for photography at every glance.
 Please do not trespass into anyone's yard.